What is Plantar Fasciitis?

 Traditional treatment for plantar fasciitis often required a combination of orthopaedic foot supports, physical therapy, and cortisone injections.
 Most people recover completely within a year.
 In extreme cases, surgery is used to release the tension on the plantar fascia.

 However, the best way to actually heal the injury and provide long-lasting improvement is through orthobiologic Regenerative treatments such as Prolotherapy and Platelet Rich Plasma (PRP).
 For actual tears in the plantar fascia, mesenchymal cell treatment may also be a viable option.
 These treatments aim to stimulate the connective tissue’s ability to heal and regenerate the torn plantar fascia.
 This can permanently provide pain relief and prevent further damage as you continue to enjoy your daily physical activities.

 These orthobiologic injections for plantar fasciitis often work better than the traditional cortisone shots, since they not only soothe the pain but can also promote regeneration of damaged tissue.
 Repeated cortisone shots can actually lead to further damage to the affected tendons, but the same is not true of stem cell-based therapy.

 Prolotherapy is a non-surgical treatment that involves targeted injections.
-The solution used in this treatment contains a local anaesthetic and concentrated dextrose (steroids are not used), which stimulates the tissues’ natural ability to repair.
+The solution used in this treatment contains a local anaesthetic and concentrated dextrose (steroids are not used).
+This procedure stimulates the tissues’ natural ability to repair.

-Afterward, this may be followed by a stem cell treatment to aid in regeneration.
-Read about Prolotherapy here.
+Afterwards, this may be followed by a stem cell treatment to aid in regeneration.

 Platelet-Rich Plasma Therapy